 For example, a fleet might pick a certain application, region, or make of truck to gather and analyze data about a limited set of vehicles.
 Once the fleet gets initial results, Russo suggests relying on an industry expert to tell them if the results make sense and to validate their findings.
 Once results have been validated, the fleet can be assured it is collecting the proper data in the proper form and can be comfortable expanding the scope of the project.

-Set-it-and-forget-it is not a good strategy when it comes to managing inventory.
+Set-it-and-forget-it is not a good strategy when it comes to vehicle parts inventory management.
 While it may initially be time-consuming to set up the database that allows the fleet to manage inventory, once it is in place, it becomes a simple matter of “reviewing it on a quarterly basis to look for exceptions and anomalies,” Russo says.

 During a review, a fleet manager may notice that a certain type of breakdown is occurring more frequently, so stocking levels for parts associated with that repair may need to be changed.
 However, fleets should not have to make wholesale changes to what parts they keep in inventory and how many of each they have unless they make changes in their asset base.

 Fleets also need to have some inventory controls in place to make sure “parts are not walking out the door,” Findlay says.
 “There are ways to minimize the 15% to 20% carrying costs through some common-sense fraud prevention controls.”